Jpadilla1/recipes-by-ai/breakfast/avocado-toast.md

 **Pro tips:**

 1. Taste the avocado spread and adjust the seasoning as needed
-2. Leave in the fridge overnight for a better flavor
+2. Leave in the fridge overnight to let the flavors meld together.
+Highly recommend.

 ### Toast the Bread